iAloudat/Car-Shipping-Java/1-Project-Plan/README.md

 >1- Project Plan  (December 12, 2022)

-- Car Container Project Plan
 - Meeting to discuss the strategy of the project plan
-- Each member assigned to search for clients
 - System requirements Specifications
 - Software requirements Specifications